unixorn/awesome-zsh-plugins/README.md

 * [docker-machine](https://github.com/asuran/zsh-docker-machine) - A docker-machine plugin for ZSH.
 * [docker-run](https://github.com/rawkode/zsh-docker-run) - Go back to running your commands "naturally", we'll handle the container.
 * [dogesh](https://github.com/keithhamilton/oh-my-dogesh) - Dogification plugin.
+* [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - If you have a `.pyvenv` virtualenv, will automagically switches to it.
 * [dropbox](https://github.com/horosgrisa/zsh-dropbox) - A dropbox plugin for Zsh that provides `dropbox-cli` and `dropbox-uploader` commands.
 * [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
 * [dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.